 Every month we have clients come to us asking for help resolving their tax issues.
 They owe the IRS or the state or both.
 Owing taxes is a lot more common than people think.
 No case is the same and each resolution looks different for our clients.
 Here are two cases we were able to close this month.

 Case #2: Our next client came to us after the IRS placed a lien on their home.
 They owed for several years and were missing one year’s tax return.
 We knew we could help them resolve this issue and so we got to work right away.
 The first thing we needed to do is get our client’s missing tax return filed so they would be in compliance.
 Once we were able to do that, we pulled transcripts for our clients to see how much they owed and for how many years.
 Then we put together a financial analysis to see what their financial situation was and what resolutions they could qualify for.
 Our clients were barely surviving month-to-month, but when looking at an Offer in Compromise, our clients had too much equity in their home.
 We then looked at payment plans that our clients may qualify for.
 We started negotiating with their Revenue Officer who pulled bank statements on our clients to see what kind of income they had.
 After providing documentation showing our clients weren’t receiving that much income, the Revenue Officer agreed to our Partial Payment Installment Agreement.
-This allowed our clients to make small monthly payments towards their tax debt and ended up saving them over $94,000!
+This allowed our clients to make small monthly payments towards their tax balances and ended up saving them over $94,000!

-If you need help settling your tax debt with the IRS or State, call Polston Tax Today!
+If you need help settling your tax liability with the IRS or State, call Polston Tax Today!
 Our team of Tax Attorneys, CPAs, Case Managers, and Tax Accountants will help you get the best resolution possible and solve your tax problems once and for all!
 Call 405-801-2146 or visit www.PolstonTax.com to schedule a free consultation!